The Corporate Transparency Act: How it affects your small business

 What should I do now?

 The Corporate Transparency Act ushered in a new wave of reporting regulations for small business owners.
-It is a lot of information to take in, and it is understandable if you feel confused.
+It is a lot of information.
+It is understandable if you feel confused.
 If your small business must comply with the new Corporate Transparency Act rules, reading this article is a good first step.

 Next, check out our guide to Beneficial Ownership Information Reporting.
 As of January 2024, the FinCEN Beneficial Ownership Information reporting system is live.
 You may also want to seek the advice of an attorney who can review your specific circumstances and guide your decisions to confirm that you are doing what’s right for you.